qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-ovhcloud.md

 ---
 draft: false
-title: "OVHcloud and Qdrant Hybrid Cloud"
+title: "Qdrant and OVHcloud Bring Vector Search to All Enterprises"
-short_description: "Qdrant and OVHcloud Collaborate To Bring Vector Search to Startups and Enterprises in Europe With A Strong Focus on Data Control and Privacy."
+short_description: "Collaborating to support startups and enterprises in Europe with a strong focus on data control and privacy."
-description: "Qdrant and OVHcloud Collaborate To Bring Vector Search to Startups and Enterprises in Europe With A Strong Focus on Data Control and Privacy."
+description: "Collaborating to support startups and enterprises in Europe with a strong focus on data control and privacy."
 preview_image: /blog/hybrid-cloud-ovhcloud/hybrid-cloud-ovhcloud.png
 date: 2024-04-10T00:05:00Z
 author: Qdrant